 I’d recommend just measuring and collecting data for several weeks (or even months!) so that you can start getting a feel of how you respond to various stressors and how the data reflects your choices (in terms of both training and lifestyle) as well as how it relates to subjective parameters.
 There are various ways you can analyze your data without necessarily making changes, here are the two most common methods:

 - Acute changes (day to day variability in response to strong stressors)

 - Medium to long term trends (long term responses and adaptation to larger stressors)

 Let’s look at both of them in more detail.

 Acute changes: what happens after a strong stressor?

 What’s an acute stressor?
 Acute stressors are events that affect your physiology in the immediate future.
-Think about an intense workout, an intercontinental flight, a night out with too many drinks, high caffeine intake, etc. — anything that has an effect on your physiology which lasts from a few minutes up to 24–48 hours.
+Think about an intense workout, an intercontinental flight, the menstrual cycle, sickness, a night out with too many drinks, high caffeine intake, etc. — anything that has an effect on your physiology that lasts from a few minutes up to 24–48 hours.